shariq1989/cookbook/content/recipe/cinnamon-rolls.md

 #### I don't have buttermilk, what can I do?

 You can easily make buttermilk for your baked goods at home with just one simple step.
 Using the milk of your choice, add distilled white vinegar or lemon juice to your milk.
 I prefer lemon juice.
 The ratio I use is 1 cup of milk to 1 tablespoon of lemon juice.
+This is the perfect substitute for buttermilk.

 #### What equipment do I need to make this recipe?